 Jeff writes a monthly photography column for Digital Reproduction Magazine (Australia) and is a featured photographer at Lexar Media’s Digital Photography website.
 His images were chosen for Lexar Media’s 2007-2009 International Advertising campaign.
 I knew he’d be a perfect canidate for Photographer of the Month as he knows alot about the industry, has a QUICKLY developing Studio that is growing EXPONENTIALLY in the last 2 years that i have known him & is downright fun.
 Check it out:

-1. Describe to me a little more about your personal ‘style’ : According to my wife – I have none, when it comes to the way I dress.
+According to my wife – I have none, when it comes to the way I dress.
 As for my shooting, it really depends on what I am capturing.
 When I photograph events, like Bar Mitzvahs or weddings, I shoot in a journalistic style.
 I stand back and capture what is unfolding in front of me.

 I love interacting with the people since that puts everyone at ease and it makes the day more interesting for me.
 I try not to be “the typical photographer” and strive to be a part of the day.
 When I am shooting an advertisement, I am very focused at completing the job at hand.
 I guess I am like a Chameleon, I my shooting style changes depending on my environment.

-2. I love to find out from ALL types of photographers: What inspires you when shooting?
+What inspires you when shooting?
 The quest for the killer shot!
 There is nothing better than nailing a shot and knowing the second that I hit the shutter release that I got a shot that both the client & I will remember for a lifetime.
 For me, it is knowing that the photo is technically and artistically perfect.
 For the client, it is knowing that they have an image that will remain special to their family forever.
 I am helping them capture family history, that is incredibly inspiring to me.

-3. Tell me what helps you ‘work your magic’?
 What gear do you use?
 I have been using Canon cameras from the beginning.
 Recently I switched to the 5D Mark II and it is awesome.
 I love the fact that I can capture images inside a Temple or Church at ISO 3200 and still have a very usable image.
 That is huge for me!
 As for lenses, I use a combination of long zoom lenses like the 70-200 and the 100-400 and for wider shots I rely on the 24-105 and 16-35 lenses.
 I have recently been experimenting with the Sigma 15mm fish eye lens which is really cool.

-4. With SO many NEW ‘weekend shooters’ getting into the ProPhotography market what does your Studio do to set yourself apart?
 The customers have a lot of choices today.
 I rely on my web site to show people my work and my shooting style.
 When I talk to them, I never try the “hard sell”, instead I encourage them to look at my work, see if it matches what they want, and then we talk about the rest of the details.
 My wife creates all of our photo books (using Digilabs of course!) and we use her sense of style to sell that aspect of our business.

-5. How are you changing your business to incorporate things like selling the high res images & social networking tools (like facebook) Man, this is a tough question and one that I struggle with all the time.
+Things like selling the high res images & social networking tools (like facebook) Man, this is a tough question and one that I struggle with all the time.
 I made a decision that if people really want the digital files, they should be entitled to them, but at a cost that makes good business sense to me.
 So, now I sell the edited images to the client for a set price.
 One rule that I NEVER break is this: I never sell unedited work.
 I tell the client that it is like Porsche selling a half made car.
 People hire me because I deliver a very good finished product and I do not want my RAW images in someone else’s hands.

 As for social networking sites, I have created a group on Facebook and it is a great way to keep people up-to-date with what I am doing.
 Due to time constraints, I do not update the content every day, but I use it as a tool for new and exciting information.
 As for Twitter, I still don’t get it.
 I really don’t think that people care what I am doing every second of the day.